 The funding allows Audenshaw to easily deliver the minimum requirements of the curriculum (including swimming.)
 Each class has 1 hour with a qualified sports coach in a variety of sports which the class teacher and assistants are part of (for continuing professional development) and 1 hour of teacher led sporting activities in dance or gymnastics and athletics (upper KS2 only.)

 More children (boys, girls, EAL, pupil premium and SEN) now have the opportunity to take part in ‘School Games’ and cluster competitions because we enter more competitions and the school have used some of the funding for transportation to and from venues.
-By March 2018, we have competed in a record number of ‘School Games’ and cluster competitions (tag rugby heats, indoor athletics and basketball, volleyball) with more planned for April-July (dodgeball, rounders, football.)
+We have competed in a record number of ‘School Games’ and cluster competitions (tag rugby heats, indoor athletics and basketball, volleyball, dodgeball, rounders and football).
 We have also attended several football matches with the school team.
-The school teams have taken part in intra school competitions through 'Audenshaw Olympics' which saw Years 1 and 2 compete against each other in 3 events and KS2 compete against each other in 3 events.

-There are more extra-curricular clubs taking place on Monday mornings, Tuesday afternoon, Wednesday afternoon and Thursday afternoon which includes more classes therefore a larger percentage of children are participating each week.
+There are more extra-curricular clubs taking place on Monday mornings, Wednesday afternoon and Thursday afternoon which includes more classes therefore a larger percentage of children are participating each week.

 Since providing extra-curricular clubs for Reception and Year 1 and 2 children, the attainment levels in PE has risen.
-For example, in Early years since implementing these changes over 91% of children have entered Key Stage 1 with either the expected or exceeding level for physical development in 2015, 2016 and 2017.
+For example, in Early years since implementing these changes over 91% of children consistently enter Key Stage 1 with either the expected or exceeding level for physical development.
 Children are now more aware of sport and PE and are therefore recognising it’s importance.

 The school continues to support the sustainability of sport throughout the school.
 The PE premium is being invested so that teachers and pupils alike can continue their development within sport.
 Teachers and subject leaders are able to focus on the future of school PE and will make sure that funding is invested into the right areas.
 New sports and a larger number of teams in inter school games will give more opportunity to children throughout the school.
 All of the areas of PE will be monitored on a regular basis, making sure that the premium is making an impact on the children in our school.